 Side effects and tolerability

 Reported effects are mainly gastrointestinal: cramping, loose stools, or diarrhea.
 In trials these symptoms often eased when dose was reduced or stopped.
-The WebMD page on Pectin provides a good overview of common uses and side effects.
+The NIH Office of Dietary Supplements fact sheet library provides a good overview of common uses and side effects.

 - Consult a clinician if you take medications or have chronic conditions.